 Meltzer, Reddy, Polica, Roditi, Sayer, and Theokas (2004) conducted a study to research how student effort connects to strategies used to improve academic performance of successful students with learning disabilities.
 They demonstrated that student academic perception aligned to the amount of effort they displayed.
 Middle school students with a positive academic perception were more likely to work harder and use strategies in their schoolwork to help overcome their learning disability.
 Students with negative academic self-perception viewed themselves as making only average effort in their schoolwork.
 The implications of students’ self-perceptions framing their willingness to work hard and apply strategies to overcome their learning disability are significant when teaching students with learning disabilities.
 Students who frequently experience low grades and negative teacher feedback are at risk of developing a learned helplessness, which leads to an inability to self-regulate effort and emotions.

 While researching the connection between perceived academic potential, level of satisfaction with the perceived level, and academic success, Patall et al. (2014) found that perceived academic potential positively predicted the ability to regulate effort.
 The higher the level of perceived ability, the greater the ability to self-regulate their effort.
-Male students with a greater levels of satisfaction who viewed their academic potential as low, were less able to regulate their effort.
+Male students with greater levels of satisfaction who viewed their academic potential as low, were less able to regulate their effort.
 They were more likely to engage in self-handicapping behaviors leading to underachievement.
 No relationship was found between male students who viewed themselves as having high academic potential and their ability to self-regulate effort.

 The perseverance and passion towards completing a long-term goal is referred to as grit.
-Duckworth, Peterson, Matthews and Kelly (2007) describe a gritty individual as someone who works hard towards challenges, even when there they experience setbacks.
+Duckworth, Peterson, Matthews, and Kelly (2007) describe a gritty individual as someone who works hard towards challenges, even when there they experience setbacks.
 These individuals set long-term objectives and do not take their focus off of them until it is successfully completed.
 In a school setting, students who demonstrate a high degree of grit work harder and longer than their peers with lower degrees of grit.
 This perseverance and focus creates a greater academic success over a long period of time.
 These students show a strong ability to self-regulate their effort and do not exhibit views of helplessness.
 Some of the characteristics of gritty students are similar to those with a growth mind-set, such as the application of committed effort, perseverance and resiliency.
-The authors findings differ from Dweck and others on intelligence theories when claiming that successful achievement is the product of talent and effort.
+The authors findings differ from Dweck and others (citation) on intelligence theories when claiming that successful achievement is the product of talent and effort.
 Talent is an ability trait and falls into the fixed mind-set.

-Teacher impact on students’ implicit beliefs.
+Teacher Impact on Students’ Implicit Beliefs.

-The presented research demonstrates that a student’s perception of the impact of his or her effort and ability in an academic setting is key to success.
+The presented research demonstrates that a student’s perception of the impact of his or her effort and ability in an academic setting is related to success.
 A central component of the implicit theories of intelligence model is activated based on a student’s belief.
 This cycle consists of a series of processes that are causally linked.
 For example, the belief that one’s intellectual ability is fixed, contributes to a performance goal orientation and potentially a helplessness response pattern.
-The lack of success deepens the implicit fixed belief of intelligence (Robins and Pals, 2002).
-Understanding the considerable impact a students students’ beliefs about intelligence can have on academic success leads to the question of what impact can an educator have to interrupt this cycle process?
+The lack of success deepens the implicit fixed belief of intelligence (Robins & Pals, 2002).
+Understanding the considerable impact a student’s beliefs about intelligence can have on academic success leads to the question of what impact can an educator have to interrupt this cycle process?